trailbehind/DeepOSM/README.md

     python bin/create_training_data.py
     python bin/run_analysis.py

 For output, it will produce some console logs, and then JPEGs of the ways, labels, and predictions overlaid on the tiff.
-With default settings, it will predict around 70%.

 ![NAIP with Ways and Predictions](https://pbs.twimg.com/media/Cg2F_tBUcAA-wHs.png)